-The City of Carbondale enforces a zoning and subdivision ordinance within 1 and a half miles of the city limits.
-The Zoning Ordinance regulates the uses that can be placed on a property as well as building setbacks, height limitations, occupancy limitations, and parking requirements.
+The City of Carbondale enforces a zoning and subdivision ordinance within one and a half miles of the city limits.
+The Zoning Ordinance regulates the uses that can be placed on a property and building setbacks, height limitations, occupancy limitations, and parking requirements.

-Prior to constructing a new building, a building addition, or placing an accessory structure on a lot, a zoning certificate must be secured from Planning Services.
-If a new use of a property is proposed the zoning should be checked to make sure that the zoning of the property permits such use.
-If the proposed use is not permitted in the existing zoning district the property owner may want to consider applying to have the property rezoned to a district that would permit the use.
-Rezoning applications are processed by Planning Services and require a public hearing to be held before the Planning Commission prior to the City Council making the final decision on a request.
+Before constructing a new building, a building addition, or placing an accessory structure on a lot, a zoning certificate must be secured from Planning Services.
+If further use of a property is proposed, the zoning should be checked to ensure that the property's zoning permits such use.
+If the proposed use is not allowed in the existing zoning district, the property owner may want to consider applying to have the property rezoned to a district that would permit the use.
+Planning Services process rezoning applications and require a public hearing to be held before the Planning Commission before the City Council decides on a request.